pblischak/pblischak.github.io/Research/index.md

 layout: archive
 ---

-I am interested in the development and application statistical models and software to understand the evolution of polyploids.
-My main focus is on understanding the evolutionary history of *Penstemon attenuatus*, a hexaploid species with four varieties distributed in the Pacific Northwest.
+I am interested in the development and application of statistical models and software to understand the evolution of polyploids.
+My main focus is on understanding the evolutionary history of *Penstemon attenuatus*, a hexaploid plant species with four varieties distributed in the Pacific Northwest region of North America.
 A few of my projects include:

-- Developing models for population genetic inferences in polyploids (both auto and allo).
+- Developing models for population genetic inferences in polyploids (both auto- and allopolyploids).

 - Testing hypotheses of allopolyploid formation in the *Penstemon attenuatus* species complex.